Learning to say “no” is the hardest part of self-care, right?

 I know your finances/kids/spouse/commitments are getting in the way.

-But I also know that, if you’re honest, the only thing getting in your way is you.
+But I also know, from being there myself, that the only thing getting in your way is you.

-[Credit to my awesome friend and inspiration, Georgina Sirett-Armstrong-Smith, for teaching me about denial, procrastination, and standing in my own way, as well as so much more.]
+This post is dedicated to my awesome friend and inspiration, Georgina Sirett-Armstrong-Smith, for teaching me about denial, procrastination, and standing in my own way, as well as so much more.